-Early spay/neuter has proven to increase: Train ability, behavior, health, safeguards them from associated cancer and disease, reduces the pain and memory of the procedure, and speeds up their recovery time dramatically.
-You could compare it to: circumcising a baby vs. an adult.
+Early spay/neuter has proven to increase: Trainability, behavior, health, safeguard them from associated cancer and disease, reduce the pain and memory of the procedure, and speeds up their recovery time dramatically.
+You could compare it to circumcising a baby vs. an adult.
 According to the Journal of the American Veterinary Medical Association, spay/neutering your pet while they are young is safe.
-Further studies have show that obesity, separation anxiety, escaping behaviors, inappropriate elimination when frightened, and relinquishment for any reason were all decreased by spay/neuter.
+Further studies have shown that obesity, separation anxiety, escaping behaviors, inappropriate elimination when frightened, and relinquishment for any reason were all decreased by spay/neuter.

 Only 5% of dogs acquired from shelters stay adopted.
 The math: 25% of shelter animals are adopted out, 15% are successfully returned to their owners, the remaining 60% are euthanized.
 20% of incoming shelter animals are the returns from previous shelter adoptions.
 25% - 20% = 5%